acoppes/acoppes/site/_drafts/draft-endofyear-2025.markdown

 # What's up for 2026

-For the next year the idea is to work hard and consistent on both projects, Cleared Hot needs to be prepare for full release and Ship Miner should get at least an Early Access one.
+For the next year the idea is to work hard and consistent on both projects, Cleared Hot needs to be ready for a full release and Ship Miner should at least get an Early Access one.

-Another idea is too try to get more time to work on prototypes and jams again just for fun, improvement and learning.
+Another thing I want is too try to get more time to work on prototypes and jams again just for fun, improvement and learning.
 And maybe, just maybe, get an idea for a next project while doing so.

-I also would love to go to a gamedev conference outside my country this year.
+I would love to go to a gamedev conference outside my country this year, it's been a while since I go to something else than the local events.

-That's it for now, no big plans for 2026 more than just continue with what I am doing, 2025 was rough year with lows and highs.
+That's it for now, no big plans for 2026 more than just continue with what I am doing, 2025 was a rough year with lows and highs.

+Thanks for reading!

-Thanks for reading, I wish you all a great new year.
+I wish you all a great new year.